tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/常见问题/Android 常见问题_intl_en.md

 ### Why pushes cannot be received after the application is closed?

 - Currently, third-party push services cannot guarantee that the pushes can be received after the application is closed.
 This problem is due to the restrictions of the mobile phone's custom ROM on the TPNS service.
 All pushes through the TPNS channel are on the basis that the TPNS service can maintain a persistent connection with the TPNS backend server.
 After the service is terminated, whether it can be restarted depends on the system settings, security programs, and user operations.
 - After the TPNS service is disconnected from the TPNS server, messages delivered to the device will become offline messages, which can be retained for up to 72 hours.
-If there are multiple offline messages, only the three latest ones can be retained on each device.
+If there are multiple offline messages, only the latest three can be retained on a device.
 If messages are pushed after the application is closed, check whether the `XGPushManager.unregisterPush\(this\)` API has been called if the messages cannot be received when the application is launched again.
 - If you have already integrated a vendor channel, but pushes still cannot be received offline, use the [troubleshooting tool](https://console.cloud.tencent.com/tpns/user-tools) to check whether the token has been successfully registered with the vendor, and if not, troubleshoot as instructed in [Troubleshooting Vendor Channel Registration Failures](https://intl.cloud.tencent.com/document/product/1024/37006).
 - QQ and WeChat are in the system-level application allowlist, and the relevant service will not be terminated after the application is closed, so the user can still receive messages after closing the application, as the relevant service survives on the backend.